This Is What That 'Salmon-Safe' Label Says About Your Wine Or Eggs

 "When the first fish comes back, you thank that salmon for coming home and sustaining your life," Billy Frank Jr. said in an interview before his death in 2014.
 Frank was a member of the Nisqually Tribe and a legendary activist for tribal fishing rights.

-"We can't band-aid this watershed," he said of the Nisqually River.
-"We've got to think about it for all of us: for everyone to have clean water, quality and quantity of that water, to have salmon, to have trees, to have all that medicine out there."
+"We can't Band-Aid this watershed," he said of the Nisqually River.
+"We've got to think about it for all of us: for everyone to have clean water, quality and quantity of that water; to have salmon; to have trees; to have all that medicine out there."

-The way Wilcox tells it, Billy Frank Jr. is a big reason he decided to change the way he runs his farm.
+The way Wilcox tells it, Frank is a big reason he decided to change the way he runs his farm.
 It was Frank who encouraged Wilcox to stop using pesticides, plant trees by waterways and keep chicken manure out of the water.
 That would earn him a "salmon-safe" certification for his eggs.
 Wilcox says he decided "that's where our future lay."

 The salmon-safe label was created in the late 1990s to try to translate consumer interest in salmon into money for farmers who did right by fish.

 "We started out working with vineyards in the Willamette Valley," Dan Kent, executive director of Salmon-Safe, recalls.
-Today, he says, more than 800 farms from Alaska to northern California have the certification, including a third of Oregon's vineyards.
+Today, he says, more than 800 farms from Alaska to Northern California have the certification, including a third of Oregon's vineyards.

 But things haven't worked out exactly as Kent had hoped.
-Not enough consumers know what salmon-safe means — and that means not enough are willing to pay more for staple food items like eggs that cary the label.
-But a different class of buyers does know what salmon-safe means, and they're interested: grocery stores.
+Not enough consumers know what salmon-safe means — and that means not enough are willing to pay more for staple food items like eggs that carry the label.
+But a different class of buyers does know what salmon-safe means, and it is interested: grocery stores.

 "What we've learned over the years," Kent says, "is that the real value we can deliver to certified landowners is market access."